PaulmannLighting/apis-saltans/apis-saltans-zcl/README.md

 Zigbee Cluster Library (ZCL) frame, command, attribute, and cluster definitions.

-This crate provides typed ZCL frame handling plus a broad set of cluster command/data models for global and cluster-specific commands.
+This crate provides typed ZCL frame handling plus cluster command, attribute, and value models for global and cluster-specific ZCL traffic.

 ## Status

 This crate is under active development and currently implements a substantial, but not complete, subset of ZCL.
+Command runtime dispatch and attribute coverage are tracked separately: some clusters expose attributes even when they do not yet have cluster-specific command dispatch.

 ## Crate Characteristics